All Products

 Methods to ensure lock consistency

 The replication between a master node and a replica node is asynchronous.
-If a master node crashes after data changes are written to the master node and an HA switchover is triggered, the data changes in the buffer may not be replicated to the new master node.
+If a master node fails after data changes are written to the master node and an HA switchover is triggered, the data changes in the buffer may not be replicated to the new master node.
 This results in data inconsistency.
 Note that the new master node is the original replica node.
 If the lost data is related to a distributed lock, the locking mechanism becomes faulty and service exceptions occur.
 This section describes three methods that you can use to ensure lock consistency.

 • Use the Redlock algorithm